HrishikeshLenin13/Lumen/README.md

 So what do we bring to the table?
 What's unique about Lumen?

 Well, we bring a sleek design to our idea.
 Relive the golden days of retro, vintage Windows.
 You get a nice, sleek, and well-optimized UI that wraps the apps functionality up nicely.

+# Anything else?
+Yep!
+What's cool is that you can actually INSTALL our app!
+It's not just a dingy local app.
+Even thouogh I really didn't say that before LOL

+All you gotta do is click the Lumen title/logo in the corner when you launch the app.
+There'll be an option to INSTALL, and after clicking that, it'll let you use Lumen as a desktop app!
+Nice and handy.

+# Who made this?
+Hrishikesh Lenin and Sandeep Shenoy.

+Coding assistance/MVP iterations helped with by Codex. :O All art and creative direction by humans. :D